This is Part III of Ten Business Counterespionage Tips Competitors Don’t Want You to Know. Click here for Part I or here for Part II.

 - Encrypt calls using a service like Silent Circle.
 They have an app with options which they describe as… “Silent Phone includes unlimited member to member encrypted voice, video, conference calling, file transfer and messaging.
 Silent World extends the reach of your Silent Phone subscription to unlimited inbound calls from anyone, anywhere and outbound calls to non-members using credits.”

 Note: Some of the above also offer enterprise solutions.
-Have your IT director to do some research at his end to see if this would be valuable for your organization.
+Have your IT director to do some research at their end to see if this would be valuable for your organization.

 10 – Treason

 Another type of spy – the trusted employee – is one of the most dangerous and hardest to spot.